Roasbeef/GauchoScript/README.md

-# Gauchospace Lasso
+# GauchoSpace-Enhancement-Suite (GES)

 This Google Chrome extension is for Gauchospace, a Moodle installation in use by UCSB students.

-It provides five pieces of functionality that I find useful.
+It current five pieces of functionality, with more features coming in the near future.

 * No more "Your session has timed out.
 Please login again.".
 If the form has been autofilled and if that message appears then the extension will